commonsharp/SurvivalProject-Server/README.md

 # 30/04/2017
 * Finally finished implementing Hibernate.
 * When making any change that requires updating the database, a saveUser method was called.
 The method used 97 queries, one for the user information (level, coins and so on) and one for each card the user has.
 Even if the user only gained experience and the user's cards weren't changed in any way, 97 queries were used.
 Now only 1 query is used in such cases.
 Also if only certain cards change, only the appropriate card was changed in the database, and not all the 96.
 This results in a much faster server.
+* Added foreign keys in the database.
+If a user gets deleted, his cards, memos, gifts and everything else is also getting deleted.
+There are also more checks for integrity now, i.e, if you're trying to set the guild of a user to one that does not exist, an error would be thrown.
 * Fixed a bug where if you didn't lose the level fusion card when using it.

 # 29/04/2017